shahp00ja/p00j4/README.md

 ### Hi there 👋
-I'm an automation nerd and open source enthusiast.
+I'm Pooja, an automation nerd and open source enthusiast.
 I love brainstorming and implementing crazy ideas to figure out ways to improve the product quality.
 Having a blend of dev, qa & devops mindset, I strives to bridge the gaps between all the teams to attain the best results.
 Driven by curiosity to learn & share new things every day, I pen them, open-source, record tutorials and talk about them at open conferences, some of the glimpses can be found here:

 - **Github:** you know it now